 MQTT broker

-An on-site MQTT broker, for all of your real-time data
+An MQTT broker just for EMF, for all of your real-time data

 MQTT is a pub-sub protocol for real-time data, popular in IoT and embedded scenarios because of how lightweight it is.